GLOBAL MARKETS-Asia stocks in limbo as dollar takes the lead | Headlines

 Asian shares were left in limbo on Friday while the U.S. dollar made all the running as recession clouds gathered over Europe and highlighted the relative outperformance of the U.S. economy.

-The gloomy economic outlook has seen the euro drop almost 1.7% so far this week to $1.0078 and back toward its July nadir at $0.9950.
-The dollar has also gained 2.0% on the yen this week to reach 136.28, the highest since late July.
-Against a basket of currencies it was up 1.8% for the week 107.60.
+The gloomy economic outlook has seen the euro drop 1.7% so far this week to $1.0070 and back toward its July nadir at $0.9950.
+The dollar has also gained 2.0% on the yen this week to reach 136.38, the highest since late July.
+Against a basket of currencies, it was up 1.9% for the week to 107.66.

-"Strength in the wage and price data have raised the bar for inaction and we now think the BoE will need to see clearer signs of a hard landing in order to pause," said analysts at JPMorgan who raised their rate forecasts by 75 basis points to 3%.
-"We look for a two quarter recession starting in 4Q that results in a cumulative 0.8% drop in GDP."
+"Strength in the wage and price data has raised the bar for inaction and we now think the BoE will need to see clearer signs of a hard landing to pause," said analysts at JPMorgan who raised their rate forecasts by 75 basis points to 3%.
+"We look for a two-quarter recession starting in 4Q that results in a cumulative 0.8% drop in GDP."

 The rise in the dollar has been a headwind for gold which has shed 2.4% on the week so far to $1,758 an ounce.
 Oil prices were a little steadier on Friday, but still down on the week with Brent having touched its lowest since February at one point on concerns about demand.